List of content you will read in this article:

 Other programs, such as recognized malware, have denied access - for these programs, it's basically like there's no network.

 Finally, because no firewall has rules for the millions of programs on the market, most "home" firewalls ask the user when a new, unknown program first tries to access the network.
-In this question, there is almost always the option for the firewall to remember the rule (yes or no that the user will answer) and not to ask again.
+In this question, the firewall almost always has the option to remember the rule (yes or no that the user will answer) and not to ask again.

-The firewall designation came from the special walls, which were designed to contain a fire in the event of an event and not allow it to spread to the rest of the building.
-Later, firewalls were named metal plates on cars and planes, the purpose of which was to separate the passenger space from the engine.
+The firewall designation came from the special walls, designed to contain a fire in the event of an event and not allow it to spread to the rest of the building.
+Later, firewalls were named metal plates on cars and planes to separate the passenger space from the engine.

 Types of Firewalls